Engee documentation

 Details

 Specify the number of samples per frame as a positive integer.
-If this value is greater than one, the phase increment and phase shift may vary from channel to channel and frame to frame, but they are constant for each channel in a given frame.
+If this value is greater than one, then the phase increment and phase shift may vary from channel to channel and from frame to frame, but they are constant for each channel in a given frame.

-When the phase shift input port offset is used, it has the same frame status as any output port.
+When the offset phase shift input port is used, it has the same frame status as any output port.
 When the phase increment input port inc is used, frames are not supported.

 Dependencies